 Course Mission Statement

 In the transition from high school/general reading and writing to scholarly/academic reading and writing, undergraduate students require a basic knowledge of scholarly sources for secondary research.
-The library sessions in English 102 provide you with an introduction to the resources of the Rutgers University Libraries as well as to methods of searching, evaluation of information sources, and MLA citation style.
-For many undergraduates this is the only formal introduction to scholarly library research you will receive at Rutgers-Newark, and you can use what you learn here in many of your other classes as well.
+For many undergraduates this is the only formal introduction to scholarly secondary research that they will receive at Rutgers-Newark.
+Material learned in this session can be applied in other classes where research writing is required.

-After this class, you will be able to:
+After this class, students will be able to:

 Missions and Standards Addressed

 3. Association of College and Research Libraries.
 ACRL Framework for Information Literacy for Higher Education (http://www.ala.org/acrl/standards/ilframework)

 "Research is iterative and depends upon asking increasingly complex or new questions whose answers in turn develop additional questions or lines of inquiry in any field."

 "Novice learners acquire strategic perspectives on inquiry and a greater repertoire of investigative methods."

 "Searching for information is often nonlinear and iterative, requiring the evaluation of a range of information sources and the mental flexibility to pursue alternate avenues as new understanding develops."

 4. Middle States Commission on Higher Education.
 Characteristics of Excellence in Higher Education: Requirements of Affiliation and Standards for Accreditation, [Online Version updated March 2009 at http://www.msche.org/publications/CHX06_Aug08REVMarch09.pdf ](p.42).